openstack/security-doc/security-guide/source/secure-communication/introduction-to-ssl-and-tls.rst

 However, as this book does not intend to be a thorough reference on cryptography we do not wish to be prescriptive about what specific algorithms or cipher modes you should enable or disable in your OpenStack services.
-However, there are some authoritative references we would like to recommend for further information:
+There are some authoritative references we would like to recommend for further information:

 * `National Security Agency, Suite B Cryptography <http://www.nsa.gov/ia/programs/suiteb_cryptography/index.shtml>`_